Sophievanderburg/get-inspired/README.md

 ## What I would do if I had more time
 - I want the user to be able to combine the two forms while filtering: for example filter for the quotes that are from ... subject & from the author...
+- After each checkbox a number of how many qoutes will show up if you check that cetrain tag or auhtor.
+- At the top of the quoteslist a number of how many quotes there are

 ##